 Salmon sharks are opportunistic feeders, sharing the highest trophic level of the food web in subarctic Pacific waters with marine mammals and seabirds (Brodeur 1988, Nagasawa 1998, Goldman and Human 2004).
-They feed on a wide variety of prey, including salmon (Oncorhynchus), rockfishes (Sebastes), sablefish (Anoplopoma fimbria), lancetfish (Alepisaurus), daggerteeth (Anotopterus), lumpfishes (Cyclopteridae), sculpins (Cottidae), Atka mackerel (Pleurogrammus), mackerel (Scomber), pollock and tomcod (Gadidae), herring (Clupeidae), spiny dogfish (Squalus acanthias), tanner crab (Chionocetes), squid, and shrimp (Sano 1960 and 1962, Farquhar 1963, Hart 1973, Urquhart 1981, Compagno 1984 and 2001, Nagasawa 1998).
+They feed on a wide variety of prey, including salmon (Oncorhynchus), rockfishes (Sebastes), sablefish (Anoplopoma fimbria), lancetfish (Alepisaurus), daggerteeth (Anotopterus), lumpfishes (Cyclopteridae), sculpins (Cottidae), Atka mackerel (Pleurogrammus), mackerel (Scomber), pollock and tomcod (Gadidae), herring (Clupeidae), spiny dogfish, tanner crab (Chionocetes), squid, and shrimp (Sano 1960 and 1962, Farquhar 1963, Hart 1973, Urquhart 1981, Compagno 1984 and 2001, Nagasawa 1998).
 Incidental catch in the central Pacific has been significantly reduced since the elimination of the drift gillnet fishery, and the population appears to have rebounded to its former levels (Yatsu 1993, H. Nakano pers. comm.).
 Additionally, recent demographic analyses support the contention that salmon shark populations in the eastern and western North Pacific are stable at this time (Goldman 2002-b).

 Seasonal foraging movements and migratory patterns of salmon sharks in the northeast Pacific Ocean have been described in Hulbert et al. (2005) and Weng et al. (2005).

-16.2.5.2 Data Gaps and Research Priorities
+Data Gaps and Research Priorities

 Data limitations are severe for shark species in the BSAI, and effective management of sharks is extremely difficult with the current limited information.
 Gaps include inadequate catch estimation, unreliable biomass estimates, lack of size frequency collections, and a lack of life history information including age and maturity - especially in regard to Pacific sleeper sharks.
 Improvements have been made in life history collections for salmon shark and spiny dogfish.
-An improvement was made with the addition of incidental catch estimates provided for 2003, 2004, 2005, and 2006 by the NMFS AKRO.
+An improvement was made with the addition of incidental catch estimates provided for 2003 - 2007 by the NMFS AKRO.
 The NMFS AKRO should be congratulated on getting these data out in a timely manner and should be encouraged to continue to make this data available to NMFS stock assessment biologists in the future.
 Regardless of management decisions regarding the future structure for the Other Species management category, it is essential that we continue to improve shark species fishery and survey sampling with the collection of biological data from sharks captured in the commercial fishery and on NMFS bottom trawl surveys.
 Currently, the NMFS Observer program does not measure the lengths of sharks, and many sharks (22 %) are not identified to species.
 Length measurements from the fishery are critical for determining the effect of commercial catch on shark populations in the BSAI.
 Identification of sharks to species in the BSAI is necessary in order to accurately determine whether any individual species within the complex are at risk of over fishing.
-A special project is underway with the NMFS Observer Program to take length measurements of sharks and identify sharks to species in the future.